-The Ministry of Tourism, Culture and Sport (MTCS) is asked to accept this report into the Ontario Public Register of Archaeological Reports thereby concurring with the recommendations presented herein.
-As further archaeological assessment is required, archaeological concerns for the proposed Highway 27-Woodbine Station in the City of Toronto, Ontario have not yet been fully addressed.
+The MTCS is asked to accept this report into the Ontario Public Register of Archaeological Reports thereby concurring with the recommendations presented herein.
+As no further archaeological assessment is required, archaeological concerns for the Project in the City of Toronto, Ontario have been fully addressed.

-Please note that this archaeological assessment report has been written to meet the requirements of the MTCS' Standards and Guidelines for Consultant Archaeologists (Ontario Government 2011); however, properties that are subject to archaeological assessment are not considered cleared for ground disturbance activities until the associated report has been reviewed and accepted by the MTCS.
+Please note that this archaeological assessment report has been written to meet the requirements of the MTCS's Standards and Guidelines for Consultant Archaeologists (Ontario Government 2011); however, properties that are subject to archaeological assessment are not considered cleared for ground disturbance activities until the associated report has been reviewed and accepted by the MTCS.
 In order to maintain compliance with the MTCS and the Ontario Heritage Act (1990), no ground disturbing activities are to occur until the proponent and approval authority receive a formal letter from the MTCS stating that the recommendations provided herein are compliant and that the report has been accepted into the MTCS' register of archaeological reports.